Vision Transformers with Self-Distilled Registers: Experiments

 As suggested by~\citep{wang2024sinder,yang2024denoising}, attention layers close to the output also play an important role, which we confirm in our experiments.
 As shown in Figure~\ref{fig:ablation_reg}, unlocking the last attention layer significantly increases the cosine similarity between the student model's outputs and the target values.
 While unlocking the convolutional patch embedding layer alone slightly reduces cosine similarity value, the overall value improves when both the convolutional patch embedding and later attention layers are unlocked, compared to the baseline with only unlocked the position embeddings and later attention layers with 16 registers.
 Therefore, we unlock the positional embeddings, the convolutional patch embedding layer, and the final attention layer during distillation.

-\textbf{The number of augmentations.} We evaluate our approach using cosine similarity on the COCO Caption dataset to investigate the effect of the number of augmentations.
-The student model is distilled with 1 to 10 augmentations, where one of them is always an identical input.
-As shown in Figure~\ref{fig:ablation_num_of_aug}, a high convergence threshold is observed at the 99th percentile where even the most dissimilar cases exhibit cosine similarity values above 0.95, indicating a substantial reduction in feature space outliers.
+\textbf{The Number of Augmentations in the Denoising Process.} We evaluate our approach using cosine similarity on the COCO Caption dataset to investigate the effect of the number of augmentations.
+The student model is distilled with 1 to 10 augmentations, where one of them is always an unmodified image.
+As shown in Figure~\ref{fig:ablation_num_of_aug}, a high convergence threshold is observed at the \textit{99th} percentile where even the most dissimilar cases exhibit cosine similarity values above 0.95, indicating a substantial reduction in feature space outliers.
 As a result, we employ 10 augmentations to generate high-quality features efficiently, thereby reducing computational overhead.

+\textbf{Distillation Approaches.} We evaluate the contribution of different components in our distillation approach by conducting open-vocabulary semantic segmentation task on 8 benchmarks.
+In this setting, the student model is distilled by sequentially removing each component from our approach.
+These components include the denoising process with 10 augmentations, 16 additional register tokens, and self-distillation.
+As shown in Table~\ref{tab:ditisll}, each component contributes to improving the student model's performance.
+By comparing our full pipeline, where student model is distilled with denoising process and registers, we find that approximately half of the improvement comes from registers, and the other half results from denoising process applied to the teacher model.

+\textbf{The Ratio of Shifting in the Denoising Process.} To investigate the impact of different shifting ratios in our denoising process, we conduct open-vocabulary semantic segmentation task on 8 benchmarks.
+We gradually increase the shifting ratio from 0\% to 30\%, while fixing the number of augmentation at 10.
+As shown in Table~\ref{tab:shift-ratio}, a shifting ratio of 10\% demonstrates the best performance across 4 datasets, while a shifting ratio of 15\% achieves the best performance across 3 datasets and provides optimal average performance across all 8 datasets.
+Therefore, we adopt a shifting raio of 15\% in denoising process when applied to the teacher model.